 Putting your balls on the line!

 From that very simple start, I started to build.
 Build my confidence, but also the money in my account.
 For the early part of my career, I set up an account and deposited a fixed amount.
 I can’t be sure exactly what that was, but I imagine it was probably about £1000.

-To protect myself against errors I split the bank in two and half was a ‘reserve’ amount.
+To protect myself against errors, I split the bank in two and a half was a ‘reserve’ amount.
 I did this because if I messed up and make a mistake, I could fall back on the reserve amount, dust myself down and start again.
 I never need that reserve amount.